eesazahed/github-pro-education-tutorial/README.md

 You’ll need to verify you’re a student at your school.
 Therefore, upload a screenshot of an email from your school board or another official school document.
 It’ll take a few days to verify, so you’ll have to wait until then.

-After that has been completed, you should see your dashboard look something like this:
+After that has been completed, you should see your dashboard looking something like this:

 ![image3](https://user-images.githubusercontent.com/97064249/215528452-d7f4de46-77ac-4df2-8352-f06329fdeb5f.png)